Why Is My AC Making a Bubbling/Hissing Noise?

 Depending on the size and location of the leak, repairing it could be expensive.

-If your air conditioner is 10 to 15 years old, replacing costly parts to fix a leak would not be worth the expense.
+If your air conditioner is around 10 years old, replacing costly parts to fix a leak would not be worth the expense.
 It could also be using an outdated refrigerant called R-22, which is no longer in production and would be difficult and expensive to recharge.
 Instead, replacing your AC unit may be the most cost-effective solution.

 An experienced HVAC technician can give you trustworthy advice on whether you should replace your AC.
 They can also help you determine what type of system would be best for your home and budget.